Updated to: 20 August 2019Download as PDF

 - separate SEA regulation

 - relying on SEA requirements by the National Development Planning Commission for sectors and districts

 EPA preferred the second option, but there has not been any progress on this yet.

 Therefore the current EIA regulation provide the framework for SEA, as it requires environmental assessment for undertakings which may impact the environment.
 An Undertaking is defined as: any enterprise, activity scheme of development, construction, project, structure, building, work, investment, plan, programme and any modification, extension, abandonment, demolition, rehabilitation or decommissioning of such undertaking, the implementation of which may have a significant impact.

 Draft implementation framework for operationalizing SEA in Ghana, 2016.

 Sector specific procedures/regulations

-The approach to SEA as used in the various SEAs conducted in Ghana shows variation.
+The approach to SEA as used in the various SEA's conducted in Ghana shows variation.

-The SEA of the Ghana Poverty Reduction Strategy can be characterized by two different streams.
+The SEA of the Ghana Poverty Reduction Strategy can be characterised by two different streams.
 One is the analysis of the GPRS in its totality at national level, the other is the analysis of district level plans.
 Both streams are aimed at mainstreaming environment and complement each other.